domRiddle/ASF/Home.md

 Welcome to ASF wiki.
 Wiki is an online help that covers many different subjects such as frequently asked questions, possible issues, usage, setting up, and many more.
 This is what you should follow if you want to learn how ASF works, especially how to install, configure, and use it.

-You can find currently available help pages on the right of this page ->

 Some of the subjects you might be interested in:

 1. **[Setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** **(start here)**